uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 6F.
 Dimension and Perspective [R][+]

-Definition: "The intended perception of the depth of the represented entities in" the gameplay footage and "[t]he [point of view and camera] from which the player experiences the gameplay" (Lee et al., "VGMS 4.2," 2024)
+Definition: "The intended perception of the depth of the represented entities in" the gameplay footage and "[t]he [point of view, camera, and/or graphical projection] from which the player experiences the gameplay" (Lee et al., "VGMS 4.2," 2024)

 Two options for this element (free camera and cinematic camera) are defined here to avoid confusion.